piyawat5/git-demo/README.md

 # git-demo

 git-demo
-this line from remote repository
+this line from remote repository.

-this line from local repository
+this line from local repository.